deriv-com/flutter-deriv-packages/packages/form_builder/README.md

 ## FormBuilderField

-`FormBuilderField` handles the shared logic for all kinds of fields internally, It allows you to render your own custom UI using the `builder` method.
+`FormBuilderField` handles the shared logic for all kinds of fields internally, It allows you to render your custom UI using the `builder` method.

 Example of a simple checkbox field: